E-invoicing in GST: A Comprehensive Guide

 • Supplier: The entity preparing and delivering an invoice in an electronic format as required by the specific e-invoice system.

-• Buyer: The e-invoice is used and received by the recipient of the invoice for their records and for claiming the input tax credit.
+• Buyer: Supplier shares the invoice to the recipient for their records and for claiming the input tax credit.

 • Invoice Registration Portal (IRP): The government portal which validates the E-Invoice, generates IRN, and the QR Code of e-invoice.